Modular-topology optimization of structures and mechanisms with free material design and clustering: Methods

 \section{Methods}

 This section is devoted to establishing a sequential method that provides a heuristic solution to the modular-topology optimization problem with the modular assembly plan parameterized as valid Wang tilings, recall \Sref{sec:wangtiles}.
-Our approach to designing modular structures and mechanisms encompasses six sequential steps: (i) optimum free material design performed on a module interface-based mesh, \Sref{sec:formulation}, (ii) removal of potential modules whose interfaces lack any significant stiffness, (iii) smoothing of the material stiffness field to suppress the checkerboard patterns, \Sref{sec:checkerboard}, and (iv) clustering of elasticity matrices by a newly-developed agglomerative clustering algorithm to output valid Wang tilings, \Sref{sec:clustering}.
-For the resulting assembly plan, we (v) optimize the material properties of individual modules via an FMO extended to modularity, \Sref{sec:modularityconstr}, which provides an appropriate initial guess for (vi) the standard continuum topology optimization extended to modularity in \Sref{sec:topopt}.
+Our approach to designing modular structures and mechanisms encompasses \replace{five}{four} sequential steps: (i) optimum free material design performed on a module interface-based mesh, \Sref{sec:formulation}, \replace{}{including a proper handling of emerging checkerboard patterns (Section \ref{sec:checkerboard}),} (ii) \replace{removal of potential modules whose interfaces lack any significant stiffness, and (iii)}{and} clustering of \replace{}{the optimal} elasticity matrices by a newly-developed agglomerative clustering algorithm to output valid Wang tilings, \Sref{sec:clustering}.
+For the resulting assembly plan, we (i\replace{v}{ii}) optimize the material properties of individual modules via an FMO extended to modularity, \Sref{sec:modularityconstr}, which provides an appropriate initial guess for (\replace{}{i}v) the standard continuum topology optimization extended to modularity in \Sref{sec:topopt}.